ehariton/BASH_SNOPT_install/README.md

 # BASH_SNOPT_install
   How to install Windows Subsystem for Linux (BASH) and SNOPT optimizer on windows PC Bash is basically an Ubuntu operating sytsem inside your computer.
+  You can install SNOPT If you have windows 10+.

 # BASH
 To run SNOPT you will need the Bash for Windows linux subsystem.
 This subsystem runs a linux computer on your machine that can access all the same files as windows.